Top 10 Places To Visit in Muscat And Oman

 10. Daymaniyat Islands

-Daymaniyat is one of the best dive area in Oman.
+Daymaniyat is one of the best dive area in Oman and is place to Visit in Oman who knows swimming.
 Having dived in several locations in south east Asia.
 In a good day, visibility can reach 15 to 20 meters.

-Absolutely worth to spend the final half day of your tour if not going to Salalah
+Absolutely worth to this place in oman where you can spend the final half day of your tour if not going to Salalah